benman1/SpeedReader/README.md

 # SpeedReader

-So far reads epub files and presents the text in a given chapter with a given speed.
+Reads epub files and presents the text in a given chapter at a given speed (words per minute) at a focal point.

+## Commands
 Keyboard commands are as follows:
 * pause - space bar
 * rewind - left arrow
 * forward - right arrow